CrayLabs/SmartSim/doc/model.rst

 ========
 Overview
 ========
-SmartSim ``Models`` are an abstract representation for compiled applications, scripts, and general computational tasks.
+SmartSim Models are an abstract representation for compiled applications, scripts, and general computational tasks.
 Models can be launched with other SmartSim entities and ML infrastructure to build AI-enabled workflows.
+SmartSim enables AI integration in ``Model`` workflows by allowing users to dynamically load TensorFlow (TF) functions, TorchScript, and various machine learning models (TF, TF-lite, PyTorch, or ONNX) into the database at runtime.
 Models are flexible enough to support many different applications, however, to be used with SmartSim clients (SmartRedis) the application must be written in Python, C, C++, or Fortran.

-There are **two** deployment options when initializing a Model:
+When initializing a ``Model``, users provide executable simulation code to the Models run settings as well as execution instructions with regard to the workload manager (e.g. Slurm) and available compute resources.
+Users can specify and assign values to parameters used within the simulation via the `params` initialization argument.
+Parameters supplied in the `params` argument can either be written into supplied configuration files or be assigned within configuration files for use within the simulation at runtime.
+This functionality is supported by the ``Model.attach_generator_files()`` helper function users have access to once creating a Model instance.

+SmartSim supports **two** strategies for deploying Models:

 - **Standard Model**: Operating on a separate compute node from a SmartSim orchestrator, Standard Models facilitate communication with a clustered